-- Likely consequences of any decision in the long-term. - 2 Interests of the Company's employees. - Need to foster the Company's business relationships with suppliers, customers and others - Impact of the Company's actions on the community and environment. - Desirability of the Company maintaining a reputation for high standards of business conduct. - Need to act fairly between members of the Company.
+- 2 Interests of the Company's employees. - 3 Need to foster the Company's business relationships with suppliers, customers and others. - 4 Impact of the Company's actions on the community and environment. - 5 Desirability of the Company maintaining a reputation for high standards of business conduct. - 6 Need to act fairly between members of the Company.